rhammell/forest-watch/README.md

 # Forest-Watch
 ForestWatch is a web app that allows users to monitor forest-related carbon offset projects using satellite imagery.

 The app displays the details and geographic outlines of various afforestation and reforestation projects within a map interface.
-Historical satellite imagery can be overlaid on the map to explore land-cover changes through time, enabling users to verify whether a project's offset goals are being accomplished.
+Historical satellite imagery can be overlaid on the map to explore land-cover changes through time.

+Users are able to verify whether a project's offset goals are being accomplished by easily observing the presence and change in tree coverage within a project's boundaries.

 Project data are stored on [CO2.Storage](https://co2.storage/) as assets which conform to a "ForestWatch" template.
 This repository includes scripts for building this template, gathering project data from Verra.org, and uploading the data to CO2.Storage.